Southwest Corner – Chili King and Metals Bank

 Unfortunately, the tide of time worked against all the small businesses around Park and Main.
 It’s ironic that the country of Chile had both more copper than Butte and low labor costs.
 Chile nationalized the Anaconda Mining Company holdings in 1971, and dumped copper on the world market.
 As the price for copper dropped precipitously in the early 1970s, the mines shut down and uptown stagnated.
 This situation became dire enough for a spate of insurance inspired arson to consume entire blocks in the area of Park and Main Streets.
 With a sharply diminished clientele, the Chili King finally closed after an impressive fifty year run.
 Thus, it’s just possible that Chile did in the Chili King.

-Owl Cab eventually moved farther up Main Street, and the three businesses beneath the bank building merged into the (quite good) Park And Main Cafe, open for breakfast and lunch.
-The Metals Bank moved across the street, to a single story structure to better accommodate motor banking.
+Owl Cab eventually moved farther up Main Street (see note #2), and the three businesses beneath the bank building merged into the (quite good) Park And Main Cafe, open for breakfast and lunch.
+The Metals Bank moved directly across Park street, to a single story structure that would better accommodate motor banking.
 The eight story symbol of wealth and strength went condo, with a sports bar and grill on the first floor.
 The huge safe became available for private events.

 Epilogue